PaulKinlan/paul.kinlan.me/content/2016-07-04-organisers-persective-on-progressive-web-app-dev-summit.markdown

 ### Scaling Globally

-I am going to save this for another post, but I just wanted to quickly thank our GDG (Google Developer Group) organisers globally for quickly aranging viewing parties and running external events to complement this.
+I am going to save this for another post, but I just wanted to quickly thank our GDG (Google Developer Group) organisers globally for quickly arranging viewing parties and running external events to complement this.
 We had 30 events run across Africa on the day of the event.
 There are events still running right [now](https://developers.google.com/events/5488604060319744/) ;)

 I am incredibly humbled by the support and I hope we helped you!